Here is new information - August 2015 that makes a case to NOT vaccinate for Marek's

 Gail Damerow spends a couple of pages on this in her book: the Chicken Health Handbook

-"..............Chicks hatched from survivors of disease exposure are particularly hearty and may carry maternal antibodies that give them further immunity.
-(Be sure that the disease cannot be egg-transmitted from survivor-carriers to their chicks.)" p12
+"..............Chicks hatched from survivors of disease exposure are particularly hearty and may carry maternal antibodies that give them further immunity." p12

 Here's another valuable quote from the same book (can you tell I like Gail Damerow's books for their thoroughness and easy referenceability?)

 "When only certain strains or individuals are resistant to a disease immunity is 'partial.'
 Chickens have partial immunity to Marek's disease, since some strains never succumb to the otherwise common killer.
 In nearly every disease outbreak, some individuals do not become infected due to inherited immunity.
 Those are the birds you'll want in your breeder flock if you wish to breed for resistance, as described in chapter 1." p198

 note: I have added the emphasis in the above quote.

 really good article from the Poultry Club of Great Britain...and link to their health site - copied here for easy reference:

 Remember too, different strains of Marek's exist in different countries.....

 Here is another good thread with insights to Marek's

 For all BYC members, please use this page to update your fellow members on information that you have gained about Marek's.
 Please cite the source for the facts that you post and put in links.
 Useful information for members facing this/learning about this would be things such as: